Tron0/AkladellWebsite/rules.md

 | 9th +     | 5            |

-From the table below, roll a 1d12 a number of times equal to the character’s “Amount of Powers” as seen earlier.
+From the table below, roll a 1d12 a number of times equal to the character's “Amount of Powers” as seen earlier.
 Reroll any duplicate numbers.

 | **Dice Score** | **Result (1d12)** |